Davao (province): Existence

 After the dissolution of Nueva Guipozcoa, it was then converted into the Politico-Military Commandancia of Davao (District of Davao) for many years before it was incorporated into the Moro Province.

 It was converted into a regular province and was made a district of Department of Mindanao and Sulu from 1914 until 1920.

 Its capital town, Davao, became a city on March 16, 1936, as the provincial congressman Romualdo Quimpo filed Bill 609 (passed as Commonwealth Act 51), paving the creation of the city from the merger of the town of Davao (Mayo) and Guianga District.
 The bill called for the appointment of local officials by Commonwealth President Manuel L. Quezon.
 By then, it was the only city in the province throughout the latter's existence.
 What is now the Davao City Legislative Building served as the capitol for the governor and other provincial officials in the province.

 On 1942, during the outbreak of World War II in the Philippines, forces of the Imperial Japanese Army invaded the province, becoming one of the territories in the country to be first taken by Japan.
 Guerrilla parties were then organized in the province to battle Japanese garrison forces there.
 It was in late 1944 when the Allies began liberating the island of Mindanao, and earlier the next year the dreadful Battle of Davao was fought to eliminate any Japanese resistance in the province.

-The province was one of the few provinces in the country to recover quickly from the war.
+The province was one of few to recover quickly from the war.
 Its capital city resumed its role as the main economic center of Mindanao.
 Though some local Japanese inhabitants in the provinces were expelled from the country due to enmity after the war, most have been integrated to the local Filipino population.
-After the war, migration to the province has steadily increased due to the great employment and agricultural opportunities the province have, especially in its capital city.
+After the war, migration to the province steadily increased due to the employment and agricultural opportunities the province offers, especially in its capital city.

-In 1948, all municipal districts in the country have been abolished.
+In 1948, all municipal districts in the country were abolished.
 This paved the way for the creation of several towns in the province, such as Digos, Padada, Compostela, and many others.

 To reorganize governance in the country, President Ferdinand E. Marcos signed the Republic Act No. 4867 on May 8, 1967, dividing the province into three.
 The then-Davao Province is currently a region consisting of five provinces: Davao del Sur, Davao del Norte, Davao Occidental, Davao Oriental and Davao de Oro.